SharonCazap/SharonCazap/README.md

-## Hi 👋 soy Shari!
+## Hi 👋 I'm Shari!

 <!--
 **SharonCazap/SharonCazap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Soy desarrolladora FrontEnd y diseñadora UX/UI.
+I'm a FrontEnd Developer and UX/UI Designer.

 <br />

-👩‍💻 Algunos de los lenguajes y herramientas que utilizo son:
+👩‍💻 Some of the languages and tools I use are:

 ✔️ HTML
 <br />